 Support sustainable tour operators

 But does that mean you have to avoid animal tourism altogether?
 Absolutely not!
-Wildlife encounters are one of my favorite things to do while traveling, and there are plenty of opportunities to see wildlife ethically.
-From volunteering at wildlife sanctuaries, visiting national parks, or participating in conservation projects.
+Wildlife encounters are one of my favorite things about traveling, and there are plenty of ways to see wildlife ethically by choosing responsible practices and companies.

 A great way to give back while traveling or at home is to volunteer on projects with a positive environmental impact.